-Have you ever stopped and wondered what the news headlines might be like in in 2030?
+Have you ever stopped and wondered what the newspaper headlines might be like in in 2030?

-The year 2030 is only ten years away, but if you think 2020 is bad (and it’s only half over yet) and that “life as we know it” appears to be changing rapidly, who knows what the next ten years might bring.
+The year 2030 is only ten years away, but if you think 2020 is bad (and it’s not over yet) and that “life as we know it” appears to be changing rapidly, who knows what the next ten years might bring.

 Who would have thought only ten years ago that life would have changed so much in such a short time.
 It sometimes seems as if technology is racing ahead at unbelievable speed to make our lives better (theoretically), while politics,religion and disasters often seem intent on dragging us backwards.